 Position of the Number 6 on the Soccer Field

 As we described above, the numbers used in soccer were originally used to show everyone what position a specific player was playing in on the soccer field.

 So, what is the position of a number 6 in soccer?

-In a game of soccer a number 6 plays in the position between the defense and midfield.
+In a game of soccer, a number 6 plays in the position between the defense and midfield.
 They are positioned in the gap at the back of the midfield and just in front of the defenders.
-Playing in this position allows them to perform the role they are required to fulfill of protecting the defense while also being able to link up with the midfield.
+Playing in this position allows them to perform the role they are required to fulfill: protecting the defense while also linking up with the midfield.

-If you look at a picture of a soccer formation such as in the image above, you will see there’s a natural gap between the defense and midfield.
+If you look at a picture of a soccer formation, such as in the image above, you will see a natural gap between the defense and midfield.
 This is where the number 6 spends most of their time.